austererisk/geoteams/README.md

-This repository holds the binaries for applications built by [Austere Risk Pty Ltd](https://austererisk.com).
-Read more about the applications we build [here](https://austererisk.com/products).
+This repository holds the binaries for the [GeoTeams](https://austererisk.com/products/geoteams) applications, built by [Austere Risk Pty Ltd](https://austererisk.com).